Blumenerde

 Top 6 organic substrates for your houseplants

-Top 6 Organische Substrate für Deine Zimmerpflanzen - FARBIO® - Nachhaltige Bio-Flüssigdünger aus Hamburg
+Top 6 Organische Substrate für Deine Zimmerpflanzen - FARBIO® - Pflanzendünger (BIO & Vegan)) aus Hamburg

 Houseplants often lack the right substrate to thrive optimally.
-Because a good substrate mixture is crucial for the growth and health of the plants.
-It's also important to note that not all plants have the same needs.
-It is therefore advisable to find out about the specific needs of the respective plants before using substrates.
-But which plant substrates are there and what are their advantages?
-Regardless of whether you just want to improve standard universal soil or want to optimally mix organic and mineral components for your urban jungle - in this article we will introduce you to the top 6 organic substrates for indoor plants.
-Because most plants, including the popular Monstera, benefit from special mixes!
+A good substrate mixture is crucial for the growth and health of the plants.
+It is also important to note that not all plants have the same needs.
+It is therefore advisable to find out about the specific needs of each plant before using substrates.
+But which planting substrates are there and what advantages do they have?
+Regardless of whether you just want to improve commercially available universal soil or want to optimally mix organic and mineral components for your urban jungle - in this article we will introduce you to the top 6 organic substrates for houseplants.
+Because most plants, including the popular Monstera, benefit from special mixtures!

 Difference between organic and mineral substrate

-The main difference between mineral and organic substrates for indoor plants lies in their composition and properties.
+The main difference between mineral and organic substrates for houseplants lies in their composition and properties.

-Pure mineral substrates consist mainly of inorganic materials, such as rock and minerals.
-They have good drainage and aeration, making them particularly suitable for plants that need good drainage and not a nutrient-rich environment.
+Purely mineral substrates consist mainly of inorganic materials, such as rocks and minerals.
+They have good drainage and aeration, making them particularly suitable for plants that require good drainage and do not require a nutrient-rich environment.
 Most succulents and cacti prefer this.

-Organic substrates are mainly composed of living materials.
+Organic substrates consist primarily of living materials.
 They have a higher water storage capacity and many nutrients.
-Therefore, they are ideal for plants that prefer wetter conditions or have higher nutrient requirements.
-Most plants, such as B. philodendrons or ficus, prefer this.
+Therefore, they are ideal for plants that prefer wetter conditions or have higher nutrient needs.
+Most plants, such as B. Philodendrons or Ficus prefer this.

-The most important difference to remember when using houseplant substrates is that organic substrates release nutrients while mineral ones provide little to no nutrients.
-Therefore, plants growing in these substrates need to be fertilized regularly to meet their nutritional needs.
+The most important difference to remember when using houseplant substrates is that organic substrates release nutrients, while mineral substrates provide little to no nutrients.
+Therefore, you need to fertilize plants growing in these substrates regularly to meet their nutritional needs.

 The best organic substrates for plants